armory/documentation/_spinnaker/pacrd.md

 myapplicationpipeline   Updated   44s              http://spinnaker.company.com/#/applications/myapplicationname/executions/configure/f1eb82ce-5a8f-4b7a-9976-38e4aa022702
 ```

-A `describe` call will give you additional contextual information about the
+A `describe` call can give you additional contextual information about the
 status of your pipeline:

 ```